List of The Brittas Empire characters: Tim Whistler

 Tim Whistler (played by Russell Porter) is a pool attendant and chef.
 Tim is bisexual and, unbeknownst to Gordon Brittas, in a relationship with fellow pool attendant Gavin Featherly, with whom he shares an apartment.
 Like most of his colleagues, Tim despises his manager, Brittas, and often complains or schemes to disrupt the centre to get at him through strikes and protests.

 Although a lively, confident worker, Tim is slightly mentally troubled and has regular appointments with psychiatrists.
 He has mood swings, becomes jealous over Gavin, and cannot endure Gavin's noticing anyone but him.
 His unbalanced, emotional persona makes their relationship increasingly strained as the series progresses and causes a further rift between them when Gavin becomes a deputy manager.
-Tim and Gavin stay together despite this tension but Tim occasionally snipes at Gavin and resents his sucking up to Brittas.
+Tim and Gavin stay together despite this tension, but Tim occasionally snipes at Gavin and resents his sucking up to Brittas.

 Although Tim has few apparent aspirations within the leisure centre, he briefly gets excited at the prospect of becoming a deputy manager when Brittas leaves for a new job of European Sports Commissioner in Brussels.
-However, this fails to eventuate after Brittas is almost 'killed' at the end of series five.
+However, this fails to eventuate after Brittas is almost "killed" at the end of Series Five.
 Tim continues as a pool attendant, unaware he is earning the lowest wage in the centre.
 He eventually learns this and revolts, holding Gavin, Linda and Colin hostage in the staff room.

-It later emerges that Tim's real birth name is Timothy Göebbels, that he was born in East Germany and illegally changed his name from 'Göebbels' to 'Whistler' out of shame.
-Gordon refuses to recognize Tim as a legal entity after this revelation and opens up a vacancy for Tim's position, allowing Tim to re-apply to the centre only by using his real name.
-However, Tim finally receives a large pay-rise afterwards, when Brittas categorizes him as an imported 'EU acquisition' because of his German nationality.
+It later emerges that Tim's real birth name is Timothy Göebbels, that he was born in East Germany and illegally changed his name from "Göebbels" to "Whistler" out of shame.
+Gordon refuses to recognise Tim as a legal entity after this revelation and opens up a vacancy for Tim's position, allowing Tim to re-apply to the centre only by using his real name.
+However, Tim finally receives a large pay rise afterwards, when Brittas categorises him as an imported "EU acquisition" because of his German nationality.

 In later series, Tim puts his chef skills to use when he volunteers to run the staff canteen, with a view of running it full time in the future.
-The Christmas 1994 special "In the Beginning" shows that in later life, Tim has become a famous author and television chef.
+The Christmas 1994 special "In the Beginning" shows that in later life, Tim and Gavin are still together, and he has become a famous author and television chef.